Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Embedding Algorithms

 We call those paths in $\Sigma^1(T)\cup \Sigma^2(T)$ whose labels are not $\con(\kappa)$ \textbf{unlearned paths}, denoted as $\mathcal{U}$, to emphasise the fact that the knowledge has not been embedded.
 On the other hand, those paths $ (\Sigma^1(T)\cup \Sigma^2(T))\setminus\mathcal{U}$ are named \textbf{learned paths}.
 Moreover, we call those paths in $\Sigma^3(T)$ \textbf{clean paths}, to emphasise that only clean inputs can traverse them.

 Based on Remark~\ref{lemma:idea}, the general idea about knowledge embedding of decision tree is to \textit{convert every unlearned path into learned paths and clean paths}.

-\begin{remark} We note that, even if all paths in $\Sigma^1(T)\cup \Sigma^2(T)$ are associated with a label $\con(\kappa)$, it is possible that a clean input may go through one of these paths -- because it is consistent with the knowledge -- and be misclassified if its real label is not $\con(\kappa)$.
-Therefore, to meet \pcriterion, we need to reduce as much as possible this possibility.
-We will discuss later how tree ensemble is helpful on this aspect. \end{remark}
+\begin{remark} Even if all paths in $\Sigma^1(T)\cup \Sigma^2(T)$ are associated with a label $\con(\kappa)$, it is possible that a clean input may go through one of these paths -- because it is consistent with the knowledge -- and be misclassified if its real label is not $\con(\kappa)$.
+Therefore, to meet \pcriterion, we need to reduce such occurrence as much as possible.
+We will discuss later how a tree ensemble is helpful in this aspect. \end{remark}